 Put the power of gratitude to work for you to create more joy and inner peace in your heart and mind.
 Establish a daily habit of expressing words of gratitude.
 Offer heartfelt prayers of appreciation for what you have.
 Be thankful for your health, your car, or your food and clothing.
 Marvel at a sunset or a sleeping baby.
 Thank the clerk who stands for hours to check you out of the store.

-Expressing gratitude is not a cure-all for all your ills, nor is it a ticket to getting what you want.
+Giving thanks and expressing gratitude in words and action is not a cure-all for all your ills, nor is it a ticket to getting what you want.
 It is a healing balm to your heart and to those on its receiving end.
 It is a willingness to step into the flow of life with its ups and downs and to be a light of unconditional love in all circumstances.
 Spoken or felt with sincerity thankfulness, it will raise your vibration and open you to new awareness and possibilities.
 Expressing gratitude may well be one of the most important things you can do for your health and happiness.
 It is a cornerstone of spiritual wellness.

 Your turn - With all the negativity in the world, it's nice to take a few moments to remember and share the good things of life.
 The Law of Resonance teaches that the energy we put out is the energy we attract and add to the collective consciousness.
 I invite you to share what you are grateful for - a list, an event, a healing, a person you love.